kuizto/prisma-edgeql/README.md

 # 🚧 Under active developement

 A first preview version will be published in the coming weeks (no set date).

 Please star the repo if you are interested!

 ---

 # PrismaEdgeQL

-Drop-in replacement to use Prisma Client on Edge environments with GraphQL queries.
+Drop-in replacement to use Prisma Client on Edge environments with GraphQL queries and PlanetScale serverless driver.

 ## Why?